Let’s Make Patent Landscapes Great Again!

 Problems related to 3D Printing – Metal Powder Manufacturing

-Once you have identified the problems, highlight the corresponding solutions to help consumer of the landscape to identify some actionable measures.
+Once you have identified the problems, highlight the corresponding solutions to help the consumer of the landscape to identify some actionable measures.
 For example, solutions corresponding to ‘Powder Oxidation’ are exemplified as follows –

-This kind of taxonomy not only helps provide actionable insights to the client but it also bridges the gap between their business team and R&D team by sharing a relation between business level challenges and research related problems.
+This kind of taxonomy not only helps provide actionable insights to the client but it also bridges the gap between their business team and R&D team by sharing a relation between business-level challenges and research related problems.

 Thus, executives can use these insights to get a clear direction for business-related decisions, competition, industry future, and challenges.
 The R&D team, on the other hand, can use these insights to understand the breakthroughs, alternate solutions/technologies, and the most important technological problems being solved in the industry.

 Authored By: Arindam Som, Group Manager, Operations and Deepika Kaushal, Team Lead, Patent Landscapes.

 How useful was this post?